Aimee Mann: Songwriting

-Paul Bryan has produced several of Mann's albums.
+Paul Bryan (pictured in 2017) produced several of Mann's later albums.

 Pitchfork characterized Mann's music as "refined guitar pop filled with attuned details and characters more often associated with the best short stories".
 The journalist Jon Pareles described Mann as a "formalist of pop songwriting" whose "verses, choruses and bridges arrive in their proper places and melodies trace a measured, symmetrical rise and fall".
 The New York Times critic Ben Ratliff wrote of Mann's "urbane pop songs, melodically rich and full of well-worn sayings fitted into spiky couplets".
 Mann said songwriting was "an exercise in order...
 To attempt to describe something — to make connections, to put pieces together, to try to sum up complicated ideas in a three-and-a-half minute song — that's trying to put chaos in order for me."

 Mann played the bass guitar with the Young Snakes, 'Til Tuesday and the Both.
 For her own shows, she generally plays acoustic guitar, finding it "more convenient".
 On her first solo albums, Mann and the producer Jon Brion created a sound the Stereogum writer Doug Bleggi called "LA alternative".
-The style is associated with turn-of-the-century alternative acts such as Fiona Apple, Elliott Smith, Rufus Wainwright and Eels, all of whom worked with Brion in the 1990s.
+The style is associated with turn-of-the-century alternative acts such as Fiona Apple, Elliott Smith, Rufus Wainwright, and Eels, all of whom worked with Brion in the 1990s.
 Several of Mann's later albums were produced by Paul Bryan.